 BWSR waives registration fees for all Academy trainers and provides lunch on the day(s) a trainer is scheduled to train.
-If reimbursement is needed, the reimbursement request requires special approval by BWSR and the deadline for reimbursement requests is June 20, 2019.
-If you have questions about the registration fee waiver or reimbursement requests, please contact BWSR Training Coordinator Barbara Radke at 507-884-0442 or email@example.com.
+If reimbursement is needed, the reimbursement request requires special approval by BWSR and the deadline for reimbursement requests was June 20, 2019.
+If you have questions about the registration fee waiver or reimbursement requests, please contact BWSR Training Coordinator Barbara Radke at 507-884-0442 or firstname.lastname@example.org.

 Presentation Format and Equipment